 Well-known games like Mary Mack have a specific clap routine, but don’t be afraid to make your own clap routine as well.
 You’ll also notice that words and verses can change over time (if it rhymes, it’s close enough).

-The Best Hand Clapping Games With Video!
+The Best Hand Clapping Games For Kids (Plus Video)

 1. Mary Mack